MATH: Mathematics (MATH)

 MATH 398.
 Internship in Mathematics II.
 (3 Credits)

 The internship allows students to obtain practical work experience related to mathematics under closely supervised conditions for approximately 135 clock hours.
 Students must complete a Memorandum of Agreement prior to commencing the internship.
-Course may be taken more than once for credit but no more than 2 times.
-Prerequisite: Junior standing and permission of department advisor 201808.
+Course may be taken more than once for credit but no more than two times.
+Prerequisite: Junior standing and permission of department.

 MATH 400.
 Advanced Calculus I. (3 Credits)